Military macaw: Description

-The military macaw is 70 to 85 centimeters (27.5 to 33.5 inches) long on average, and 99–110 cm (33–43 in) across the wings.
-Military macaws are mostly green with light blue and yellow flight and tail feathers and a bright red patch on their forehead.
-Their face is bare and white in color with black striations.
-The large strong beak is grey-black and the iris is yellow.
+Military macaws measure from 70 to 85 cm long on-average, with a 99–110 cm wingspan.
+The birds are mostly green-plumed, with light-blue and yellow flight and tail feathers, and a bright-red patch on the forehead.
+Their face is bare, as with most macaws, being whitish in colour with black striations.
+The large, strong bill is a slate-grey, blackish tone, and the iris is yellow.

-They greatly resemble great green macaws and are usually distinguished from great green macaws by their smaller size, completely black bill, and overall darker color.
-They can also be separated by differences in vocalization and the tendency for great green macaws to be a humid forest species while military macaws are usually a deciduous forest species.
+They are very visually-similar to great green macaws, but can be distinguished by their smaller size, completely black bill, and overall darker, deeper plumage.
+The two can also be separated by differences in calls and communication, while great green macaws prefer humid forest habitats; military macaws are usually a deciduous forest species.
 Phylogenetic studies have shown that the two species are sister clades.

-The subspecies differ in size and plumage.
-The difference in size is generally 70–80 cm (28–31 in), with the militaris subspecies being the smallest and the mexicana being the largest.
+The military macaw subspecies also differ from each other in size and coloration; the size variance is generally between 70–80 cm, with the militaris subspecies being the smallest and the mexicana being the largest.

 Behavior

 Military macaws live in large flocks and can live about 50–60 years in the wild.
 They can often be heard long before they are seen.
-They are a very noisy bird making a variety of loud cracking and shrieking sounds, including a loud kraa-aak.
+They are very noisy birds making a variety of loud cracking and shrieking sounds, including a loud kraa-aak.
 Military macaw activity has been observed most frequently in the morning and the evening meaning they are most likely a crepuscular species.